Are Turkey flights and holidays cancelled after 7.8 earthquake?

 Which parts of Turkey are affected?

 The city of Gaziantep and its surrounding provinces were hardest hit by the initial earthquake.
-The first quake was felt at 4.17am local time, with one resident telling CNN that “it felt like it would never be over”.
+The first quake was felt at 4.17am local time on Monday, with one resident telling CNN that “it felt like it would never be over”.

 The city is in the southeast of the country, close to the Syrian border and a sizeable distance from Turkey’s tourism hubs.
 It lies 823km east of the southern port of Antalya and 1,139km southeast of the port of Istanbul.